hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi.md

 ## Working Example

-The [hapi-fhir-jpaserver-starter](https://github.com/hapifhir/hapi-fhir-jpaserver-starter) project contains a complete working example of the HAPI EMPI feature and documentation about how to enable and configure it.
+The [JPA Server Starter](/hapi-fhir/docs/server_jpa/get_started.html) project contains a complete working example of the HAPI EMPI feature and documentation about how to enable and configure it.
 You may wish to browse its source to see how this works.

 ## Person linking in FHIR